lprhodes/homebridge-broadlink-rm/README.md

 ## Installation

 1. Install homebridge using: `sudo npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-broadlink-IR`
+2. Install this plugin using: `npm install -g homebridge-broadlink-rm`
 3. Update your configuration file.
 (See config-sample.json)

 ## Overriding the homebridge directory (AKA where the consig.json file lives)